WHAS Crusade for Children History

 Due to socially distancing rules, there was no traditional variety show from the Kentucky Center on Saturday night and no gathering at WHAS11 Studio H on Sunday.

-Changing from its longtime home at WHAS11 this year for social distancing and safety, the 67th annual WHAS Crusade for Children originated from Fairdale Fire Department Station 2.
+Changing from its longtime home at WHAS11 this year for social distancing and safety, the 67th annual WHAS Crusade For Children originated from Fairdale Fire Department Station 2.
 Chief Darrell Roy and his staff opened their firehouse to host the event.
 The number of people on site at Fairdale was drastically reduced from a typical Crusade celebration at the studios of WHAS11.

-While 2020 is the year many hope will go away, it’ll be a memorable year for the WHAS Crusade for Children.
+While 2020 is the year many hope will go away, it’ll be a memorable year for the WHAS Crusade For Children.

 Recorded highlights from the Crusade’s 67 year history

-The WHAS Crusade for Children announced its grants for 2020 – 2021.
+The WHAS Crusade For Children announced its grants for 2020 – 2021.
 238 grants have been awarded totaling $4,800,000.
-That matches the tote board at the conclusion of the 67th annual WHAS Crusade for Children which took place on August 8-9, 2019.
+That matches the tote board at the conclusion of the 67th annual WHAS Crusade For Children which took place on August 8-9, 2019.

 Grant funds become available as the Crusade for Children begins a new fiscal year on September 1, 2020.